xgfone/go-tools/README.md

-lifecycle/server | **Removed from `0.35`.** Its functions have been merged into `lifecycle`. log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. nets         | Some helper about net. nets/mac     | Standardize the mac address. nets/server  | The simple `TCP` / `UDP` server. pagination   | It is usually used to compute the web pagination.
+lifecycle/server | **Removed from `0.35`.** Its functions have been merged into `lifecycle`. log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. nets         | Some helpers about net. nets/mac     | Standardize the mac address. nets/server  | The simple `TCP` / `UDP` server. pagination   | It is usually used to compute the web pagination.